 - A. The Building Inspector shall review all building permit applications for new construction or substantial improvements to determine whether proposed building sites will be reasonably safe from flooding.
-If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall: - be designed (or modified) adequately anchored to prevent floatation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy; - 2. be constructed with materials resistant to flood damage; - 3. be constructed by methods and practices that minimize flood damages; - 4. be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - B. Where new or replacement water and sewer systems (including on-site systems) are proposed in a special flood hazard area the applicant shall provide the Building Inspector with assurance that these systems will be designed to minimize or eliminate the infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding. - C. For all new or substantially improved structures located in special flood hazard areas, the applicant shall furnish the following information to the Building Inspector: - 1. the as-built elevation (in relation to mean sea level) of the lowest floor (including basement) and include whether or not such structures contain a basement.
-[Amended 3-12-2024 ATM] - 2.
-If the structure has been flood proofed, the as-built elevation (in relation to mean sea level) to which the structure was flood proofed.
-[Amended 3-12-2024 ATM] - 3.
+If a proposed building site is located in a special flood hazard area, all new construction or substantial improvements shall: - be designed (or modified) adequately anchored to prevent floatation, collapse, or lateral movement of the structure resulting from hydrodynamic and hydrostatic loads, including the effects of buoyancy: - 2. be constructed with materials resistant to flood damage; - 3. be constructed by methods and practices that minimize flood damages; - 4. be constructed with electrical, heating, ventilation, plumbing, and air conditioning equipment, and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - B. Where new or replacement water and sewer systems (including on-site systems) are proposed in a special flood hazard area the applicant shall provide the Building Inspector with assurance that these systems will be designed to minimize or eliminate the infiltration of flood waters into the systems and discharges from the systems into flood waters, and on-site waste disposal systems will be located to avoid impairment to them or contamination from them during periods of flooding. - C. For all new or substantially improved structures located in special flood hazard areas, the applicant shall furnish the following information to the Building Inspector: - 1. the as-built elevation (in relation to NGVD) of the lowest floor (including basement) and include whether or not such structures contain a basement. - 2.
+If the structure has been flood proofed, the as-built elevation (in relation to NGVD) to which the structure was flood proofed. - 3.
 Any certification of flood proofing.